csc125-USCAiken/csc125-USCAiken.github.io/index.md

 > *“Simple things should be simple, complex things should be possible.” ― Alan Kay*

+> *“Everybody should learn to program a computer, because it teaches you how to think. ”- Steve Jobs*

 ### About Me

 <!-- Please write a short pargraph about you -->

 <!--end of modification -->